Hydrogen

 As part of the European strategy for the development of low-carbon hydrogen, initiatives to manufacture hydrogen are being emerging.

-We call green hydrogen when the electricity used for this process comes from renewable energies, pink hydrogen when it comes from nuclear energy and yellow hydrogen when it comes from solar energy or other sources.
+We call it green hydrogen when the electricity used for this process comes from renewable energies, pink hydrogen when it comes from nuclear energy and yellow hydrogen when it comes from solar energy or other sources.

 By coal gasification